 We market and sell hydraulic products and engineered solutions through value-add distributors and directly to OEMs.
 Our global channel partner network includes representation in many industrialized markets, and approximately 46% of segment sales are attributed to our channel partners who generally combine our products with other hydraulic components to design a complete hydraulic system.
 Sales direct to OEMs for integration in their machines make up the remaining 54%.
-We rely heavily on our distribution network in the U.S., while in the EMEA and APAC regions, sales are split more evenly between OEMs and distributors.
+We rely heavily on our distributors.
 Technical support is provided by local sales and application experts based in each region.